samuel-lucas6/Cryptography-Guidelines/README.md

 9. Chaining password hashing functions (e.g. `scrypt(PBKDF2(password))`): **this just reduces the strength of the stronger algorithm** since it means having worse parameters to get the same total delay.

+10. [Balloon hashing](https://en.wikipedia.org/wiki/Balloon_hashing): arguably better than Argon2 since it's [similar in strength](https://eprint.iacr.org/2016/759.pdf) whilst having a [more impressive design](https://youtu.be/7vs47CYnDsQ) (e.g. no separate variants, resistance to cache attacks, easy to implement with standard cryptographic hash functions, and performant).
+Unfortunately, it has seen virtually no adoption.
+There seems to be no information on recommended parameters, the reference implementation is [no longer maintained](https://github.com/henrycg/balloon/issues/5#issuecomment-616425762), there are no official test vectors, there's no RFC draft, and only a handful of people have implemented the algorithm, with it not being in any popular libraries.
+Therefore, just use Argon2, which has now been [standardised](https://datatracker.ietf.org/doc/html/rfc9106) and widely adopted.

 #### Notes:
 1. **Never hard-code passwords into source code**: these can be easily retrieved.